UCREL/web-corpus-construction/README.md

 2. Go to Removable Disk E in the file explorer.
 3. Go to web-corpus-construction folder.
 4. __Shift and right click__ on a blank part of the file explorer and from the menu click open command window here.
-5. Python is at the following: ..\python\python.exe
+5. Python is at the following: ..\..\python\python.exe

 ## Use